chenzRG/Cancer-Multi-Omics-Benchmark/README.md

 ### Multiple-Scaled Feature

 Cancer multi-omics analysis always suffers from an unbalanced sample and feature size.
-CMOB hence provides three versions of feature scales, i.e., **Original**, **Top**, and **Aligned**, to support feasible analysis.
+MLOmics hence provides three versions of feature scales, i.e., **Original**, **Top**, and **Aligned**, to support feasible analysis.
 - **Original features** are extracted directly from each dataset and correspond to the complete set of features without filtering.
 Users can customize their datasets.
 - **Top features** are identified through ANOVA statistical testing according to p-values, selecting the most significant features among samples.
 This approach unifies the feature size and potentially reduces the noise features.
 - **Aligned features** are determined by the intersection of features present across all sub-datasets, corresponding to the shared features among different sub-datasets.